 Mitigating amplification bias in metabarcoding

 We show that metabarcoding accurately recovers the qualitative species composition of diverse arthropod communities, giving rise to very similar alpha diversities and low Jaccard distance between specimen based and sequence based community samples.
 However, we found pronounced quantitative bias in our sequence based community analyses.
 This bias can partly be attributed to differential amplification due to priming efficiency during PCR.
 We show that this amplification bias can be greatly alleviated by using degenerate primers and/or targeting amplicons with a high sequence conservation, but even under optimized PCR conditions or completely avoiding locus specific amplification in our metagenomic library, we found considerable differences in read abundances across taxa.
 These differences are possibly caused by the six cycles of indexing PCR, but considering the fact that indexing PCR primers for all amplicons are targeting exactly the same priming sequence, priming bias alone seems unlikely.
 Factors inherent to the target sequence could cause amplification bias during indexing PCR, e.g. length variation or GC bias.
 However, these factors should affect the first round PCR as well and a reduction of first round PCR cycle number did not yield any effect.
-Copy number variation of the target loci13 is thus another possible reason for read abundance differences.
+Copy number variation of the target loci13 is thus the most likely reason for read abundance differences.
 All the amplified loci in our study are present in multiple copies in each cell.
 Mitochondrial copy number even varies considerably between different organs in a single organism39.
 And different arthropod taxa carry different ratios of tissue types with different mitochondrial content, e.g. muscles in flying and non-flying species.

 PCR-free analyses have been suggested as possible means for quantitative community analysis.
 This approach circumvents amplification bias28 and has been shown to result in better recovery of taxa from diverse communities40.
 Indeed, even our best primer combinations did not recover all taxa from mock communities, as indicated by consistently lower species richness of sequence based over actual communities.
 This suggests PCR free approaches as the method of choice for exhaustive community analyses, where the recovery of all taxa is of critical importance.
 However, quantitative analyses using PCR free methods will be similarly sensitive to CNVs of the target genes.
 Also, an amplicon sequencing-based approach is much more cost efficient and involves a greatly simplified workflow, making it the method of choice for large scale community analyses.